-Over the past four decades, excessive nutrient loading has emerged as one of the most important direct drivers of ecosystem change in terrestrial, freshwater, and marine ecosystems.
+32 Over the past four decades, excessive nutrient loading has emerged as one of the

+33 most important direct drivers of ecosystem change in terrestrial, freshwater, and 34 marine ecosystems.
 (See Table 4.1.)
-While the introduction of nutrients into ecosystems can have both beneficial effects (such as increased crop productivity) and adverse effects (such as eutrophication of inland and coastal waters), the beneficial effects will eventually reach a plateau as more nutrients are added (that is, additional inputs will not lead to further increases in crop yield), while the harmful effects will continue to grow.

-Synthetic production of nitrogen fertilizer has been an important driver for the remarkable increase in food production that has occurred during the past 50 years (S7.3.2).
-World consumption of nitrogenous fertilizers grew nearly eightfold between 1960 and 2003, from 10.8 million tons to 85.1 million tons.
-As much as 50% of the nitrogen fertilizer applied may be lost to the environment, depending on how well the application is managed.
-Since excessive nutrient loading is largely the result of applying more nutrients than crops can use, it harms both farm incomes and the environment (S7.3.2).
+While the introduction of nutrients into ecosystems can have both beneficial effects (such as increased crop productivity) and adverse effects 35 36 (such as eutrophication of inland and coastal waters), the beneficial effects will eventually reach a plateau as more nutrients are added (that is, additional inputs will not lead to 37 38 further increases in crop yield) while the harmful effects will continue to grow.
+Synthetic production of nitrogen fertilizer has been an important driver for the remarkable increase 39 40 in food production that has occurred during the past 50 years (S7.3.2).
+World 41 consumption of nitrogenous fertilzers grew nearly eightfold between 1960 and 2003, from 10.8 million tons to 85.1 million tons.
+As much as 50% of the nitrogen fertilizer applied 42 43 may be lost to the environment, depending on how well the application is managed.
+Since 44 excessive nutrient loading is largely the result of applying more nutrients than crops can 45 use, it harms both farm incomes and the environment.
+(S7.3.2).
+Ecological and environmental effects of excessive flows of nitrogen include eutrophication of freshwater 46 47 and coastal marine ecosystems, contribution to acid rain with effects on both freshwater

-Excessive flows of nitrogen contribute to eutrophication of freshwater and coastal marine ecosystems and acidification of freshwater and terrestrial ecosystems (with implications for biodiversity in these ecosystems).
-To some degree, nitrogen also plays a role in the creation of ground-level ozone (which leads to loss of agricultural and forest productivity), destruction of ozone in the stratosphere (which leads to depletion of the ozone layer and increased UV-B radiation on Earth, causing increased incidence of skin cancer), and climate change.
-The resulting health effects include the consequences of ozone pollution on asthma and respiratory function, increased allergies and asthma due to increased pollen production, the risk of blue-baby syndrome, increased risk of cancer and other chronic diseases from nitrates in drinking water, and increased risk of a variety of pulmonary and cardiac diseases from production of fine particles in the atmosphere (R9.ES).
+1 and terrestrial ecosystems, loss of biodiversity in both aquatic and terrestrial ecosystems,

+2 creation of ground-level ozone (which leads to loss of agricultural and forest

+- 3 productivity), destruction of ozone in the stratosphere (which leads to depletion of the - 4 ozone layer and increased UV-B radiation on Earth), and contribution to global warming. - 5 The resulting health effects include the consequences of ozone pollution on asthma and - 6 respiratory function, increased allergies and asthma due to increased pollen production, - 7 risk of blue-baby syndrome, increased risk of cancer and other chronic diseases from - 8 nitrate in drinking water, and increased risk of a variety of pulmonary and cardiac - 9 diseases from production of fine particles in the atmosphere.
+(R9.ES) - 10 Phosphorus application has increased threefold since 1960, with a steady increase until - 11 1990 followed by a leveling off at a level approximately equal to applications in the

-Phosphorus application has increased threefold since 1960, with a steady increase until 1990 followed by a leveling off at a level approximately equal to applications in the 1980s.
-While phosphorus use has increasingly concentrated on phosphorus-deficient soils, the growing phosphorus accumulation in soils contributes to high levels of phosphorus runoff.
-As with nitrogen loading, the potential consequences include eutrophication of coastal and freshwater ecosystems, which can lead to degraded habitat for fish and decreased quality of water for consumption by humans and livestock.
+12 1980s.
+While phosphorus use has increasingly concentrated on phosphorus-deficient

+13 soils, the growing phosphorus accumulation in soils contributes to high levels of

+- 14 phosphorus runoff.
+As with nitrogen loading, the potential consequences include - 15 eutrophication of coastal and freshwater ecosystems, which can lead to degraded habitat - 16 for fish and decreased quality of water for consumption by humans and livestock. - 17 Many ecosystem services are reduced when inland waters and coastal ecosystems become

-Many ecosystem services are reduced when inland waters and coastal ecosystems become eutrophic.
-Water from lakes that experience algal blooms is more expensive to purify for drinking or other industrial uses.
+18 eutrophic.
+Water from lakes that experience algal blooms is more expensive to purify for

+19 drinking or other industrial uses.
 Eutrophication can reduce or eliminate fish populations.

-Possibly the most apparent loss in services is the loss of many of the cultural services provided by lakes.
-Foul odors of rotting algae, slime-covered lakes, and toxic chemicals produced by some blue-green algae during blooms keep people from swimming, boating, and otherwise enjoying the aesthetic value of lakes (S7.3.2).
+20 Possibly the most striking loss in services is the loss of many of the cultural services

+21 provided by lakes.
+Foul odors of rotting algae, slime-covered lakes, and toxic chemicals

+- 22 produced by some blue-green algae during blooms keep people from swimming, boating, - and otherwise enjoying the aesthetic value of lakes (S7.3.2).